strangebuzz/cache-watcher/README.txt

 @Nice to have
 ————————————————————————————————————————————————————————————————————————————————

-* Display the time it took to warmup the cache
 * Introduce a verbose mode
 * Handle the case where a Symfony command returns an error
-* Create an option to display the watched file (+ bonus:: display as a tree)
+* Create an option to display the watched file (+ bonus: display as a tree)
 * Prevent the user from running cc for the same project more than one-time
 * Generate a pid file in case to be able to manually stop the process if something goes wrong.